'Some Leeds fans wanted me out of the team' - How Bamford belatedly became a Premier League striking sensation | Goal.com

 He also finished the campaign as the individual with the lowest shot conversion rate (12.8 per cent) of any Championship player to score more than 15 goals.

-That failure to regularly convert when well placed led a number of Leeds fans to question quite why Bamford continued to be included in the starting line-up, particularly during the first half of the season when Arsenal loanee Eddie Nketiah was waiting in the wings.
+That failure to regularly convert led a number of Leeds fans to question quite why Bamford continued to be included in the starting line-up, particularly during the first half of the season when Arsenal loanee Eddie Nketiah was waiting in the wings.

 “Earlier this season, I would be lying in bed after a game and scrolling through Twitter, not even looking for myself, and would see some abuse,” Bamford told The I newspaper during the coronavirus-enforced lockdown that paused the season in the spring.